Zachary-Levesque/Smart-Flood-Detection-System/README.md

 ## System Architecture

 ```
-Water Sensor  to  ESP32 Firmware  to  WiFi and Telegram
+Grove Water Sensor  to  ESP32 C3 Mini  to  WiFi and Telegram
                          |
                          v
                  Local Buzzer and LED